wasanhaddad/titanic-ml-project/README.md

 ---

 ##  Submission
 The final `submission.csv` file was generated using the best model and submitted to Kaggle.
+The `submission.csv` file containing the predicted survival values for the test dataset is included in this repository.

 ---